MathewThomas358/advent-of-code/README.md

 ### Advent of Code

-Just a repository of my humble submissions to AoC.
+Just a repository of my humble (and most likely inefficient) submissions to AoC.